-Launch your web browser and type the device IP address and port number (http:// 192.168.0.1:8081) in the browser's address box.
+Launch your web browser and type the device IP address (https:// 192.168.0.1) in the browser's address box.
 This is the default IP address of your DFL-600.
 Press Enter.

 The following dialog-box will appear to prompt you to enter the DFL-600's default User Name and Password.
 The DFL-600's default User Name is admin and the default Password is also admin - all lower case.